 There are, of course, some cremation laws that vary from state to state, so you should always ask your cremation provider for more details regarding your local laws.
 But, some average cremation laws include:

-Cremation Provider Licenses – All cremation providers are licensed and certified, as there are specific rules and regulations in place to protect consumers and ensure the safe handling of the deceased.
+Cremation Provider Licenses – All cremation providers and green cremation services are licensed and certified, as there are specific rules and regulations in place to protect consumers and ensure the safe handling of the deceased.

-Cremation Consumer Protections – There are lots of laws protecting cremation consumers, from laws prohibiting crematories and funeral homes making false statements about body guarantees or cremation merchandise purchasing.
+Cremation Consumer Protections – There are lots of laws protecting cremation consumers, from laws prohibiting crematories and funeral homes making false statements about body guarantees, spreading ashes or cremation merchandise purchasing.
 If you want more information, check with your local or state government.

 Authorization – In most states the next-of-kin, or “authorizing agent,” can authorize cremation.
 The authorizing agent must complete, sign, and submit an authorization form before the cremation can take place.